If you have a question we have not answered please email us.

 The full phase 1b project is due to be completed by summer 2024.
 Some elements will be open earlier, such as the new link bridge and most of the road network which are due to open in spring 2024.

 Why is the traffic filtered to one lane a long way before where the work is being carried out?

 We consider work life balance.
-Like everyone, our staff have commitments outside of work and weekends offer important family and down time.
-While some night shifts will be unavoidable, we generally tend not to schedule work during the night.
-This is mainly to avoid excess disruption to residents.
-Where we do need to work night shifts, we’ll give as much notice as possible to residents.
+Like everyone, our staff have commitments outside of work, and weekends offer important family and down time.
+While some night shifts will be unavoidable, we tend not to schedule work during the night.
+This is to avoid causing unnecessary disruption to residents.
+When we do need to work at night, we will give as much notice as possible to residents.